 - Free release date delivery

 Millions of people pay for Amazon Prime each year.
 We’re going to show you how you can get Amazon Prime for free.

 The only downside for some people, of course, is the monthly or annual price of being an Amazon Prime member.
 Luckily there are tons of ways to get Amazon Prime for FREE!

 1. Amazon Prime 30 Day FREE Trial

 Yes, Amazon makes it simple for you to get addicted to using Amazon Prime with a 30-day free trial option.
-Amazon got me on this offer back in 2014 and I couldn’t imagine life without the membership service now.
+Amazon got me on this offer over 5 years ago and I couldn’t imagine life without the membership service now.